-NEW AND RECONSTRUCTED ROADWAYS WITH DESIGN TRAFFIC COUNTS BELOW 2,500 ADT.
+NEW ROADWAYS AND BRIDGES WITH DESIGN TRAFFIC COUNTS BELOW 2,500 ADT DESIGNED FOR 45 MPH OR LESS.

-The suggested clear zone width is as shown in the Alabama Department of Transportation County Road Design Policy, Design Criteria for New and Reconstructed Roadways and Bridges with less than 2,500 ADT.
+The suggested clear zone width is shown in Chapter 7 of the Alabama Department of Transportation County Road Design Policy.

-NEW AND RECONSTRUCTED ROADWAYS WITH DESIGN TRAFFIC COUNTS OF 2,500 ADT OR MORE.
+NEW ROADWAYS AND BRIDGES WITH DESIGN TRAFFIC COUNTS OF 2,500 ADT OR MORE OR DESIGNED FOR 50 MPH OR GREATER.

-The suggested clear zone width is as shown in the American Association of State Highway and Transportation Officials publication, A Policy on Geometric Design of Highways and Streets.
+The suggested clear zone width is shown in the American Association of State Highway and Transportation Officials publication, A Policy on Geometric Design of Highways and Streets, current edition.